amadeuio/battleship/README.md

 **Main Methods**

-- `createBoard()`: Creates 100 `htmlCells` appended to the `htmlBoard`.
+- `createBoard()`: Creates a 10x10 board of `htmlCells` appended to `htmlBoard`

-- `renderAttacks()`: Renders the state of `player.board` on `htmlBoard`, using the right tile for each cell based on it's hit status.
+- `renderAttacks()`: Renders the state of `player.board` on `htmlBoard`, setting the right tile for each cell based on it's hit status

-- `renderAttackAnimation(position)`: Renders an attack animation at the specified position by appending a sprite to the corresponding HTML cell.
+- `renderAttackAnimation(position)`: Renders an attack animation at the specified position

-- `renderShip(ship)`: Renders a `ship` on the board by using an HTML ship image.
+- `renderShip(ship)`: Renders a `ship` on the board with an HTML ship image

-- `addInteract(htmlShip)`: Adds drag-and-drop and click interaction to a specified HTML ship element using the `interact.js` library.
-It reads and updates the result of the interaction in `player`, ensuring it's always in sync with the UI.
+- `addInteract(htmlShip)`: Adds drag-and-drop and click interaction to an HTML ship element using the `interact.js` library.
+It reads the result of the interaction and updates the data in `player`, ensuring it's always in sync with the UI

-- `removeInteractToAll()`: Removes interaction from all HTML ship elements on the board.
-Crucial for when the game starts.
+- `removeInteractToAll()`: Removes interaction from all HTML ship elements.
+Crucial for when the game starts

-- `setCellSize()`: Sets and returns the cell size based on the window width for responsive design.
+- `setCellSize()`: Sets and returns the cell size based on the window width for responsive design

 ## Run Locally